California Scooter Accident Lawyers

 You have the legal right to be compensated for any personal injuries you sustain as the result of another person’s negligence.
 Without the advice of an experienced personal injury lawyer, your legal rights can be put at risk.
 It is important to get legal advice as soon as possible after any accident, including an e-scooter accident.
 Consulting with an attorney does not mean that you are guaranteed compensation, but it is the only way to be sure that your legal rights are protected.

 It is important to hold negligent drivers, companies, and others accountable for the damage they cause.
 This is the only way to discourage such dangerous conduct in the future and ensure that you do not incur significant uncompensated losses.
-Fortunately, the lawyers of Arash Law will review the facts of your case at no cost to you, so you have nothing to lose by consulting with an experienced attorney about your scooter crash.
+Fortunately, our award-winning scooter accident lawyers will review the facts of your case at no cost to you, so you have nothing to lose by consulting with an experienced attorney about your scooter crash.